ilkkamtk/JavaScript-english/BOM-DOM-event.md

     const second = document.querySelectorAll('li')[1];      // the same with querySelectorAll-function
     ```

-3. Iterate all `<li>` elements using the forEach function and make the text bold
+3. Iterate all `<li>` elements using the forEach function and make the text bold. ([forEach](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Global_Objects/Array/forEach) is a modern alternative to for...of)
    ```javascript
         const bullets = document.querySelectorAll('li');
         bullets.forEach(function (bullet) {